 Launching a website is easier than ever—but getting it live is just the beginning.
-If your site isn’t designed and optimized properly, it won’t deliver results.
+If your site isn’t designed and optimized around real users, it won’t convert, rank, or build trust.

-Consider this: After a poor experience, 88% of users say they won’t return to a website.
-And according to a recent report, 77% of marketing agencies believe subpar design is the top weakness of their clients’ sites.
+Consider this: After a poor experience, most users won’t return.
+And according to a recent report, 77% of marketing agencies say weak design is the top problem holding client sites back.

-Bottom line: If your design isn’t built with user experience (UX) in mind, it’s working against you.
-That’s why we created this guide.
+Bottom line: If your design ignores user experience (UX), it’s working against you.
+This guide fixes that.

 Use this checklist to ensure you have a winning design